quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Tooling Expectations

-qlog is an extensible format and it is expected that new event schema will emerge that define new categories, event types,(e.g., a per-event field indicating its privacy properties or path_id in multipath protocols), as well as values for the "trigger" property within the "data" field, or other member fields of the "data" field, as they see fit.
+qlog is an extensible format and it is expected that new event schema will emerge that define new categories, event types, event fields (e.g., a field indicating an event's privacy properties), as well as values for the "trigger" property within the "data" field, or other member fields of the "data" field, as they see fit.

 It SHOULD NOT be expected that general-purpose tools will recognize or visualize all forms of qlog extension.
 Tools SHOULD allow for the presence of unknown event fields and make an effort to visualize even unknown data if possible, otherwise they MUST ignore it.

 ## Further Design Guidance

 There are several ways of defining concrete event types.
 In practice, two main types of approach have been observed: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviors or code paths into one (e.g., `parameters_set`).
 The latter are typically used as a means to reduce the amount of unique event definitions, as reflecting each possible protocol event as a separate qlog entity would cause an explosion of event types.

 Additionally, logging duplicate data is typically prevented as much as possible.
 For example, packet header values that remain consistent across many packets are